How to treat early stages of Male Pattern Baldness

 Biotin

-You can just get that from your local supermarket or chemist, at around £6 a bottle.
-A little goes a long way with this stuff, so it should last you 5-6 weeks.
+Nizoral is widely available from your local chemist or at various places online, at around £6 a bottle.
+A little goes a long way with this stuff, so one bottle should last you around 5-6 weeks.

 Hair Supplements